 Calico Wharf

-The project was shortlisted at the Planning Awards for Best Use of Brownfield Land in Placemaking.
+The project was also shortlisted at the Planning Awards for Best Use of Brownfield Land in Placemaking.

 Client: Risland UK